lmsorenson/CommonCpp/libraries/ParseLib/src/abstract/lexer/README.md

 # Lexer Design
+The Lexical Analyzer(lexer) scans a character stream for tokens.
+The order of tokens matters, therefor the meaning or interpretation of a token depends on its context (or which types of tokens came before and after).
+This design uses a series of state systems to track the context of characters.

 ## Specifications
 1. The Lexer shall continuously process a stream of characters.
     1. When a target exists and new characters are added to the input stream, the Lexer should begin filtering the stream into tokens.